-‘The Young And The Restless’ Spoilers Weekly Preview: Summer Blackmails Her Parents
+‘The Young And The Restless’ Spoilers Weekly Video Preview: Summer Blackmails Her Parents

-The Young and the Restless spoilers weekly preview for August 13 through 17 brings desperation, blackmail, romance, and an intriguing stranger to Genoa City.
+The Young and the Restless spoilers weekly video preview for August 13 through 17 brings desperation, blackmail, romance, and an intriguing stranger to Genoa City.

 Cane (Daniel Goddard) attempts to save Lily (Christel Khalil) and his family the best way he knows how.
 After exhausting all his efforts with Devon (Bryton James), he buys five tickets to Sydney, Australia.
 With Devon pushing for the maximum sentence for Lily, there’s no way Cane will risk her spending 20 long years in jail over an accident — even if it did cost Hilary and her baby their lives.